micronode/.github/profile/README.md

 Software make the world go around!
 We love software, but it's hard to get right.
 We believe that software longevity and interoperability are key to a good software strategy, and can lead you to a happy place for you and your teams.

+## Interoperability

+Interoperable data and protocol standards help to avoid rework and increase longevity of software systems.
+Through implementing standards we greatly improve the compatibility of workloads with other systems, in order to address both known business needs today and unknown needs into the future.

 ## Everyone needs Open Source

 Let's face it, you cannot have a software strategy without Open Source.
 But many organizations, including very large ones,